VCL Reports/Dashboards: How to Use Firebird

 Enable Manual startup mode and stop the InterBase server:

-Open the Microsoft Windows Services manager and make certain that InterBase Server and InterBase Guardian services are stopped.
+Open the Microsoft Windows Services manager and ensure that InterBase Server and InterBase Guardian services are stopped.

 - Restart your test app and repeat all steps described in the following help topic section: Run App & Test Database Connection.